neoking89/owlsight/README.md

 - Removed `transformers__model_kwargs` from config:model, and instead added a `model_kwargs` parameter to all TextGenerationProcessor classes.
 The advantage is that `model_kwargs` can now also be passed inside `TextGenerationProcessorGGUF` to provide` access all parameters when initializing `Llama` class from llama-cpp-python.
 - ESC + V can be used inside the Python Interpreter to show the currently defined objects in a dropdown-menu.
+- ESC + V can be used inside the "How can I assist you?"-option after typing the following: "[[", "{".
+This will autocomplete the following:
+"[[" will autocomplete to: "image:", "audio:"
+"{" will autocomplete any available defined objects from the python-namespace.
+- Added `owl_tools` function to the Python interpreter.
+This function can be used to convert all defined functions in the namespace to a dictionary, which can be used for tool/function-calling.
 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com